BulkSecurityGeneratorProject/ubuntu18.04/README.md

 for login password is `admin` of user `admin`

 Due to lack of time some of features remains let me know if remains have to complete.

+Features to know:
+ - login
+ - create directory (created directory is saved is in the Desktop folder which is in the project directory)
+ - data also stored in db too.